 Bayethe Lodge is situated in the north-east region of Shamwari Game Reserve, surrounded by dense bushveld and close to a busy waterhole.

 ACCOMMODATION & FACILITIES AT BAYETHE LODGE:

 Bayethe’s guest accommodation comprises 12 detached tents, each sleeping a maximum of two adults.
 There are four categories – ‘Bayethe Hills’ king-bedded superior tent and twin-bedded superior tent and ‘Bayethe Luxury’ king-bedded luxury tent and twin-bedded luxury tent.
-All options are air conditioned and feature mini bar and private deck with plunge pool.
+All options are air conditioned and feature mini bar and private deck.
 The superior tents boast fireplace, television, hammock, and en-suite bathroom with indoor and outdoor showers, while the luxury tents benefit from IDD telephone, tea- and coffee-making facilities, and electronic safe.
 The luxury twin rooms have indoor bath and outdoor shower, while the luxury king-bed rooms have indoor spa bath with indoor shower.

 ACTIVITIES AT BAYETHE LODGE: